Ahasas101/USB-C-Constant-Voltage-Programmable-Power-Supply/README.md

-USB-C Power Delivery Based Programmable DC Power Supply Overview
+100 W USB-C Power Delivery Based Programmable DC Power Supply Overview

 This project implements a compact, programmable DC power supply using USB-C Power Delivery (USB-PD).
 It negotiates multiple voltage levels from a USB-C charger and provides a regulated, adjustable DC output suitable for electronics development and testing.